drcastillo/hicss2020/README.md

 These notebooks have many dependencies which making cloning a tad bit tedious.
 A few ways to go about this:
-- 2:
-  - Clone the repo directly from github
-    - Open up the lending club explainability notebook.
-      - Uncomment-out the first line & run the first block of code.
-This pip installs all local dependencies from my environment:
-        ```python
-        !pip install -r requirements.txt --user
-        ```

 - 1:
   - You can pip install the following packages that you may not have installed.
 This should solve most of the dependecy issues:
   ```python